 If you enjoy staying in luxury hotels, then KL is a very affordable place to do that.
 When I looked to book somewhere around two weeks before travelling, the Mandarin Oriental had a double room for less than US$200, and others like the Shangri La, Hilton or Hyatt were even cheaper.

 Actually I’m not a big fan of luxury hotels; I find that level of – for want of a better word – subservience a little hard to take.
 I want to deal with people who are polite but friendly and helpful; that is really my main requirements of hotel staff.
-I don’t need to be called ma’am and have someone come in and ‘turn down’ my bed for me in the evening.
+I don’t need to be called ma’am and have someone come in and ‘turn down’ my bed for me in the evening, bowing at me whilst they do it.

 In the end I picked a three star hotel, which came in at around US$25 a night.
 This was perfectly fine for me but do remember that three stars in Malaysia isn’t the same as three stars in Australia/US/UK.